OSCOSS/AR-Annotator/README.md

 # ARAN
-ARAN stands for automated ARticle ANnotator.
+ARAN stands for Automatic Article and Review Annotator

-This folder describes ARAN framework.
+This folder describes ARAN.
 ###
 Here we present:
   The source code,